imgntn/j360/README.md

 and `tar-stream` instead of shelling out to external commands.
 A simple progress indicator shows capture status and, when using `--wasm`, encoding progress as well.
 Example:

+Use `--incremental` with `--wasm` to encode video in small chunks to reduce memory usage.
+For live previews an HLS server can be launched automatically with `--hls`, and frames will stream to `http://localhost:8000/hls/out.m3u8` during capture.

 ```bash
 node tools/j360-cli.js --resolution 4K --frames 600 --stereo output.mp4 demo.html